1989 World Artistic Gymnastics Championships

 The 25th Artistic Gymnastics World Championships were held in Stuttgart, West Germany, in 1989 from October 14 to October 22.

-The scoring rule New Life was introduced.
+This was the first World Championships to use "new life" scoring.
 This meant that gymnasts' scores were not carried over to the all-around and the event finals from the team competition.
+The men's and women's event finals were also intermixed.